 To adjust the update frequency and the threshold that is used to request your attention, or to turn off this feature, click on the Snapshot Disk Usage tab header, then click on the icon to reveal the settings for this tab.

 The Dashboard's Activity tab shows a stream of CCC-related activity, e.g. when tasks start and complete, snapshot disk usage-related events, and snapshot removal.
 When an event occurs that deems your attention (e.g. if a task completes with an error), the CCC Dashboard icon will be adjusted accordingly, and an alert icon will be placed in front of the Activity tab's name.
 You can click the arrow button to the right of a task-related event to open the affected task in CCC.
-Hover your mouse over the event icon to see when the event occurred.

 Events in the Activity tab are automatically cleared out every time you log in, and whenever CCC is updated – this is not designed to be a permanent record of CCC activity, rather it's a "live stream" of activity.
 You don't have to remove events from the Activity tab, but if you would like to remove events manually, simply select the event(s) and press the Delete key.